Encapsulated crawl space in a North Carolina home with white vapor barrier on floor and walls

 How much does crawl space encapsulation cost in North Carolina?

-Most encapsulation projects in NC fall between $6,000 and $12,000, with most projects in the $6,500–$8,500 range based on a 1,200 sq ft crawl space.
+Most encapsulation projects in NC average an estimated $7,500–$15,000, depending on the size of the crawl space and scope of work.
 The price depends on crawl space size, existing damage, drainage needs, and whether a dehumidifier is included.
 We provide a detailed quote after an on-site assessment.

 How long does crawl space encapsulation take?